 Market Street is the spine that runs through downtown San Francisco, always full of cable cars, shops, cafes, and people bustling to and from work.
 With so much action, it only makes sense that during the holidays, this street take on an especially bright, cheerful look.

-Starting November 20, 2017, lights and snowflakes will be illuminating this thoroughfare.
+Starting in mid-November, lights and snowflakes will be illuminating this thoroughfare.
 Check it out on your way to Union Square or the Embarcadero.

 The Fairmont, one of SF's grandest hotels, has a long tradition of creating elegant Christmas displays designed to enchant its guests and the public.
 The highlight every year is the completely edible two-story gingerbread house in the lobby.

 Head over to the Nob Hill neighborhood to admire the details and aroma of this extremely sweet holiday treat.
-This fun event opens on November 24 and runs until January 1.
+This fun event opens on Thanksgiving Weekend and runs until the first of the year.